Set yourself a new challenge

 - Heaps of training advice including training plans and training days with running experts to help you build up your long distance running and stay motivated.

 - Chip timing to record your time and allow friends and family to keep track of where you are on the course.
+You'll be able to track your time and find your result here.

 - Post-event massage